 - Managing special diets.

 - Operating monitors or other specialized medical equipment.

-By providing this care, family caregivers serve a critical role in helping their loved ones remain in their own homes and out of costly institutions, such as nursing homes.
+By providing this care, family caregivers serve a critical role in helping their loved ones live independently at home, opposed to costly institutions, such as a nursing home.
 Most do so with no medical training.

 The CARE Act requires hospitals to:

 - Record the name of the family caregiver on the medical record of your loved one.

 - Inform the family caregivers when their loved one is to be discharged.

 - Provide the family caregiver with education and instruction of the medical tasks he or she will need to perform for the patient at home.